top of page

 • California State Parks.
 It is a historic district within Topanga State Park.

 • The motel buildings have been evaluated and determined to be eligible for listing on the National Register of Historic Places/California Register of Historical Resources due to being a rare surviving example of the transition from pre-war auto camp to post-war roadside motel.
 However, these deteriorating buildings must be brought into compliance with environmental standards for foundation, mold, asbestos, lead paint and wastewater.
-California State Parks is conducting a study to evaluate if it is possible, and economically feasible, to restore some of the buildings and implement the required upgraded wastewater management.
-If it is determined to be feasible to restore some or all of the buildings, California State Parks needs to determine the potential uses of the structures, and whether they will remain in their current location, need to be relocated to another area to accommodate the habitat restoration, or be demolished.
-Funding needs to be secured for the design and construction phases to address the fate of these structures onsite.
+California State Parks is conducting a study to evaluate the cost and best methods to restore some of the buildings and implement the required upgraded wastewater management.
+California State Parks will consider public input and the Topanga State Park General Plan guidance to determine the potential uses of the structures.
+Additional funding needs to be secured for the design and construction phases.

 • For thousands of years the project area was home to the Gabrielino Tongva tribe.
 There are records of a small seasonal village at the mouth of Topanga Creek.
-Historic records and limited excavations over the years have documented a history of site occupation by these Native Americans.
+Historic records and limited excavations over the years have documented a history of site occupation by these indigenous peoples.

 In 1804 the project area became part of the Rancho Topanga Malibu Sequit land grant awarded to Jose Tapia.
 Historic records (1876 T-sheets and 1920s aerial photos) suggest that the dendritic channels in the saltgrass (Distichlis spicata) dominated wetlands were seasonally dry, and the deeper channel trended towards the west side of the lagoon.
 Although we understand that it is not possible to fully restore the once 30-acre lagoon, we used this data to inform our restoration design process.